plewis/plewis.github.io/phylogenetics/papers2026.md

 Ricklefs, R. E. 2007.
 Estimating diversification rates from phylogenetic information.
 TREE 22:601-610.

+:heavy_check_mark: Roch, S., and M. Steel.
+2015.
+Likelihood-based tree reconstruction on a concatenation of aligned sequence data sets can be statistically inconsistent.
+Theoretical Population Biology 100:56-62.

-Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., and Rasnitsyn, A. P. 2012.
+:heavy_check_mark: Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., and Rasnitsyn, A. P. 2012.
 [A total-evidence approach to dating with fossils, applied to the early radiation of the Hymenoptera.](http://doi.org/10.1093/sysbio/sys058) Systematic Biology 61(6):973–999.
 (Tip dating)

 :heavy_check_mark: Rzhetsky, A., and Nei, M. 1992.
 [Statistical properties of the ordinary least-squares, generalized least-squares, and minimum-evolution methods of phylogenetic inference.](https://doi.org/10.1007/BF00161174) Journal of Molecular Evolution 35:367-375.